spritesapp/spritesapp.github.io/_posts/2014-10-14-spread-a-word-about-sprites.md

 # Spread a word about Sprites and get a free subscription!

 Do you think some of your friends/followers would be interested in trying out Sprites?
 Well, that's great, for both you and your peers!
-We're kicking off a small referral program which allows you to earn **free 2-month "Pro" subscription** for spereading a word about Sprites!
+We're kicking off a small referral program which allows you to earn **free 2-month "Pro" subscription** for spreading a word about Sprites!

 ![Mentioning Sprites - Facebook](/assets/img/posts/mention-fb.png "Mentioning Sprites - Facebook")